mantomas/small_things/README.md

 Colection of small apps.

 ## one-line.py
 Simple linebreak remover.
 Uses Tkinter as GUI, nothing fancy.
+You can choose string to replace linebreaks and decide if removing multiple spaces.